ARMmbed/uvisor/README.md

 example, for regular print functions), make sure to re-direct it to a different channel (channel 0 used here).

-## Software and Hardware Requirements
+## Software and hardware requirements

 * One of the available target boards